openid/fapi/fapi-2_0-attacker-model.md

 ## Attacker at the token endpoint: A4 — read and tamper with token requests and responses  {#attacker_a4}

 This attacker makes the client use a token endpoint that is not the one of the honest authorization server.
-This attacker can read and tamper with messages sent to and from this token endpoint that the client thinks as of an honest authorization server.
+This attacker therefore can read and tamper with messages sent to and from this token endpoint that the client thinks as of an honest authorization server.

 Important: This attacker is a model for misconfigured token endpoint URLs that were considered in FAPI 1.0.
 Since the FAPI 2.0 Security Profile mandates that